electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 \begin{aside}
 \label{aside:funda}
 \heading{Instructor note}
-\noindent Don't have the students type these, just discuss them.
-You also don't need to cover all of the programs in the chapter in the same lesson; you can teach them when they are relevant to another program.
+\noindent Unlike the rest of the book, these examples are not games.
+For a 'fun' class, just discuss them, rather than having the students type them.
+Also you can skip this chapter entirely and teach them only when they are relevant to one of the games, or use them to reinforce concepts from the games for students who need additional examples.
+There are also some more formal exercises here that you can use to evaluate students in a more academic setting.
 \end{aside}

 \pagebreak